-Evra is a transdermal contraceptive patch that has been proven to be almost 100% effective in preventing pregnancy.
+Evra is a transdermal contraceptive patch that has been proven to be almost 100% effective at preventing pregnancy.
 This birth control methods delivers the synthetic hormones ethinyl-estradiol and norelgestromin are delivered through the skin into the blood mimicking the actions of the female hormones oestrogen and progesterone.
 As a contraceptive method that requires minimal effort, the patch will stay in place in most circumstances.

 Before you order this contraceptive patch, we ask that you complete our free online consultation, this only take a few minutes and will allow one of our doctors to make sure that this contraceptive is suitable for you to buy.
 When ordered before 4pm, you can receive this contraceptive patch the next day, or same day for London postcodes.